zahrabateninia/Todo-List/README.md

 - **Project Organization**: Users can create projects to categorize and manage todos.
 - **Persistence**: Using the Web Storage API, the todos and projects persist across sessions.

+## Demo

+You can view a live demo of this project [here](https://zahrabateninia.github.io/Todo-List/).

 ## Technical Aspects

 - **Module Pattern**: The application logic is encapsulated using the Module Pattern, promoting maintainability and reusability.